logdog/YouTube/README.md

 Pick a small project that excites you: the simpler, the better.
 For graphics, use print statements in your terminal.
 Print out a Christmas tree using \* characters in your terminal, or make a simple hangman game.
 With every project you complete, your confidence and ability to read documentation will grow.
 I particularly like making games, as they are really fun to make and will test your abilities as a programmer.

 # Installation Guide (Windows 10/11)
 1. Install latest version of [Python](https://www.python.org/downloads/).
+Select checkboxes "Use admin privileges" and "Add python to PATH" if possible.
 Verify proper install by opening a new terminal and running `python -v`.

-2. Install [git for windows](https://git-scm.com/download/win).
-Verify proper install by opening a new terminal and running `git -v`.

-3. Install [FFMPEG](https://ffmpeg.org/download.html) (this is for creating MP4 and GIF files).
+2. Install [FFMPEG](https://ffmpeg.org/download.html) (this is for creating MP4 and GIF files).
 I recommend using [Chocolately](https://chocolatey.org/install) to do this process.
 In a powershell window, install Chocolately with
 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```